devpro/katacoda-scenarios/mongodb-local-run/step1.md

 `systemctl status mongod`{{execute}}

+- Start MongoDB deamon service

+`sudo systemctl stop mongod`{{execute}}

-Do "Ctrl + C" to exit this window
+(you can check service status and see it's inactive, don't forget to do "Ctrl + C" to exit the window)